-- In the displayed list, select the Oracle VM and click Edit.
+- In the displayed list, select the Oracle server and click Edit.

-- In the VM Processing Settings window, click the Oracle tab.
+- In the Processing Settings window, switch to the Oracle tab.

-- In the Specify Oracle account with SYSDBA privileges section, specify a user account that Veeam Backup & Replication will use to connect to the Oracle database.
-The account must have SYSDBA rights on the Oracle database.
+- From the Specify Oracle account with SYSDBA privileges drop-down list, select a user account that Veeam Backup & Replication will use to connect to the Oracle databases.
+The account that you plan to use must have privileges described in section Permissions.

-You can select Use guest credentials in the list of user accounts.
-In this case, Veeam Backup & Replication will use the account specified at the Guest Processing step of the wizard to access the VM guest OS and connect to the Oracle database.
+You can select Use guest credentials from the list of user accounts.
+In this case, Veeam Backup & Replication will use the account specified at the Guest Processing step of the wizard to access the VM guest OS and connect to the Oracle databases.

 - In the Archived logs section, specify how to process archived logs: